artob/mynewt-core/docs/os/core_os/mynewt_os.rst

    for more details.)

-Initializing application modules and tasks can get somewhat complicated with RTOS's similar to Mynewt.
+Initializing application modules and tasks can get somewhat complicated with RTOSes similar to Mynewt.
 Care must be taken that the API provided by a task are initialized prior to being called by another (higher priority) task.